 What is NOC for Land Sale?

-To sale land or Property, the applicant needs to apply for a NOC (No Objection certificate) for transfer of immovable property from the authority as required under section 21 of registration Act 1908.
+To sell land or property, the applicant needs to apply for a NOC (No Objection Certificate) for the transfer of immovable property from the authority as required under section 21 of the Registration Act 1908.

 Checklist for NOC

 - Apply NOC at the respective circle Office by submitting an application.